opf/openproject/docs/system-admin-guide/authentication/saml/README.md

 ```

 With request signing enabled, the certificate will be added to the identity provider to validate the signature of the service provider's request.

 ### 3: Restarting the server

 Once the configuration is completed, restart your OpenProject server with `service openproject restart`.

+#### XML Metadata exchange

+The configuration will enable the SAML XML metadata endpoint at `https://<your openproject host>/auth/saml/metadata`
+for service discovery use with your identity provider.

 ### 4: Logging in